-This project strongly demonstrated the value of our emotional content, has been presented numerous times both internally and externally, and was identified as one of our major accomplishments of the year.
+The project strongly (and quantitatively) demonstrated the value of our emotional content, has been presented numerous times both internally and externally, and was recognized by Bing’s executive general manager as one of our major accomplishments of the year.